kimalfredmolina/SnapNutrient_App/README.md

 npx expo start --dev-client
 ```

-- Scan the QR code with your integrated scanner on your phone (Android/iOS) or run on an emulator/simulator.
+- Install the APK after you build the EAS, redirect the link given from EAS or Expo build

 ---